mdn/wp-promote-mdn/README.txt

 == Description ==

-Based on freediver's SEO Smart Links, Promote MDN automatically links keywords and phrases to MDN url's.
-They keywords, phrases, and url's are supplied by [a special page on MDN](https://developer.mozilla.org/docs/Template:Promote-MDN)
+Based on freediver's [SEO Smart Links](http://wordpress.org/extend/plugins/seo-automatic-links/), Promote MDN automatically links keywords and phrases to MDN url's.
+They keywords, phrases, and url's are supplied by [a special page on MDN](https://developer.mozilla.org/docs/Template:Promote-MDN?raw=1)

+MDN is the best online resource for web developers - by web developers.
+Promote MDN helps promote MDN to your site visitors and to improve MDN search results ranking.

+If you want to contribute to this plugin, go to [Promote MDN on Github](https://github.com/groovecoder/wp-promote-mdn/).

 == Installation ==